fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHubNamespace.md

 ```

 ### -Tag
-Hashtables that represent resource tags.
+Specifies a hashtable that represents the resource tags.

 ```yaml
 Type: Hashtable